 Santander’s routing number changes depending on where and when you opened your account.
 See the table below for a state-by-state breakdown of Santander routing numbers:

-|Connecticut||011075150 (if account was opened on or before May 17, 2012)|
+|Connecticut, Massachusetts, New Hampshire, Rhode Island — account opened on or before May 17, 2012||011075150|

 Santander notes on its website that you can tell your routing number by how many digits your account number has: